godaddy/warehouse.ai/README.md

 ## Getting a package `warehouse.ai` - ready

 Let's take a client-side package and augment it so that it can be properly consumed in `warehouse.ai`.
-In this case, we will be
+In this case, we will be:

 - Building with `webpack`
 - Localizing for 2 different locales `en-US`, and `es-MX`.